Emergency Dentistry - Louisville, KY

 If you have heavy, continuous oral bleeding or a possibly broken jaw, please go to your nearest emergency room for assistance.
 Our team can then provide patients from Louisville, KY and surrounding areas with any needed restorative care after they’ve healed from the initial trauma.

 A painful toothache may indicate tooth infection.
-Call the office right away to schedule a same-day appointment with the emergency dentist in Louisville.
+Call the office right away to schedule a same-day appointment with our emergency dentist in Louisville.
 Root canal therapy may be required to remove the infection and preserve the tooth.

 Root Canal Therapy